Spectre-63/portfolio-blog/src/content/blog/session-ingest-pipeline-evolution.md

 draft: false
 ---

-**If you aren't following [Nate B. Jones](https://www.youtube.com/@natebjonestech) on YouTube and are trying to expand your understanding of AI and how best to work with it — stop right now and go watch a couple of his videos.** They're feature-rich, the information is actionable, and [this video on token burn from naive PDF ingestion](https://youtu.be/5ztI_dbj6ek?si=SvPXNUxZ9ITg4GbY) is exactly what sent me back to the OpenBrain codebase with a fresh set of eyes.
+**If you aren't following [Nate B. Jones](https://www.youtube.com/@natebjonestech) on YouTube and are trying to expand your understanding of AI and how best to work with it — stop right now and go watch a couple of his videos.** They're feature-rich, the information is actionable, and [THIS VIDEO](https://youtu.be/5ztI_dbj6ek?si=SvPXNUxZ9ITg4GbY) on token burn from naive PDF ingestion is exactly what sent me back to the OpenBrain codebase with a fresh set of eyes.

 Nate's video specifically touches on maximizing your token usage.
 The changes documented here reflect that effort — and then some.